-In the apt words of Sciences’ historian Herbert Butterfield, the History of Sciences in general and of Medicine in particular owes a lot to Padua and its great Athenaeum.
+As the Historian of Science Herbert Butterfield adequately put (in The Origin of Modern Science, 1962), the History of Sciences in general and of Medicine in particular owes a lot to Padua and its long-standing university.

-The University of Padua – also thanks to the freedom of research and thought guaranteed by the Serenissima Republic – was the cradle of that Scientific Revolution which changed the face of knowledge in the Western world.
+The University of Padua, by virtue of the freedom of study and thought granted by the Serenissima Republic, was the cradle of that Scientific Revolution, which changed the face of western knowledge.
 During the Renaissance, it was here that Astronomy and Physics were revolutionized.
 It was here that modern Medicine was born.